kryter/barnstorm/README.md

 ## Why Barnstorm?

 Barnstorm provides flight instruments to make it easier to interact with UI components as well as track their expected state.
-Barnstorm automatically verifies the full state of the application at the end of each test step.
+Barnstorm makes it easy to build towers for the areas of your app so you can create a group of instruments for the UI elements in the area to make it simple to test the area.
+At the end of each flight leg, Barnstorm automatically verifies the state of all connected instruments.

 Barnstorm provides a flight plan mechanism to make it easier to organize common test actions and enable them to be reused across tests.
 With Barnstorm, test code becomes less imperative and more declarative so that the developer can focus more on the intent of the test and less on the implementation details of the test framework.